Jump to section

 1. Define the (right) problem

-This first step is a classic, and can’t be emphasized enough.
+This first step is a classic, and I can’t emphasize it enough.

 2. Check your mindset